computerguided/digitmind-llm-challenge/README.md

 This study builds further on the work of the implementation of the game which can be found in the GitHub repository [digitmind-in-python](https://github.com/computerguided/digitmind-python).

-The game Digitmind requires a logical approach to narrowing down possibilities based on feedback from previous guesses.
+Digitmind requires a logical approach to narrowing down possibilities based on feedback from previous guesses.
 Unlike standard language-based reasoning tasks, Digitmind presents a structured problem where optimal strategies can be formally defined and evaluated.

 This study evaluates the reasoning skills of LLMs `o1` and `o3-mini` by having them play 20 games of Digitmind.
 Their performance is assessed based on the number of guesses, correctness of certainty markers (`!` or `?`), reasoning efficiency, and adherence to optimal guessing strategies.
 Additionally, it is analyzed whether prompt engineering can improve their performance, particularly in making optimal guesses.